dotnet/linker/docs/fixing-warnings.md

 something known to exist in the target framework), but would probably produce a null reference exception after trimming (due to `Type.GetType` returning null).

 This is a frustrating situation.
-Trimming often works just fine, but occasionally it can produce breaking behavior, sometimes in rare code paths, and it can be very hard to trace down the cause.
+Trimming often works just fine but occasionally it can produce breaking behavior, sometimes in rare code paths, and it can be very hard to trace down the cause.

 For .NET 6 we want to bring a new feature to trimming: trim warnings.
-Trim warnings happen because the trimmer sees a call which may access other code in the app, but the trimmer can't determine which code.
+Trim warnings happen because the trimmer sees a call which may access other code in the app but the trimmer can't determine which code.
 This could mean that the trimmer would trim away code which is used at runtime.